retypepassword/card_reader/README.md

 card reader) is via a FAT-formatted USB stick (Windows-compatible USB sticks) or via its web server located at http://10.23.45.1 when connected to the RPi's hotspot.

+**NB**: You will not have access to the Internet while connected to the RPi's hotspot.

 ## Setup

 Boot the pi.
 Install the gpsd and gpsd-clients packages (`apt-get install gpsd gpsd-clients`).
 Also install the ntp package and disable systemd-timesyncd: